Neotastisch/AIRadio-Discord/README.md

 ## Improve this README.md on GitHub
 If you would like to contribute to improving this README.md file, you can make your changes on the GitHub repository.
 Simply submit a pull request with your proposed changes.
 Your contributions are greatly appreciated!

+If you have any further questions or require assistance, please do not hesitate to reach out to us on [Discord](https://discord.gg/pZKFGWVvfF).